-† This project has been submitted for a permit as BP-00357
+\ This project has been submitted for a permit as BP-0035

-- † This project has been separately permitted. - § Maximum bed count for this proposed project. - ¶ See Table 7 on page 27 for list of buildings projected for demolition. - This use is not related to Hospital or DSHS operations.
+- † This project was submitted prior to the master plan, under separate approval. - ‡ Gymnasium/recreation - § Maximum bed count for this proposed project. - ¶ See Table 8 on page 31 for list of buildings projected for demolition. - \\ This use is not related to Hospital or DSHS operations.
 It would be developed and operated by the Historic Fort Steilacoom Association.